MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission-faq.md

 The offer publishing process must be completed in Partner Center before an extension/offer can be installed for a Business Central environment.
 Business Central currently does not support installing offers in the "Preview creation" step.

-### My app failed at the 'Automated Technical Validation' stage, what do I do next?
+### My app failed at the 'Automated application validation' stage, what do I do next?

 At this stage, your extensions are validated to assess whether they meet the requirements specified in the [Technical Validation Checklist](devenv-checklist-submission.md).